-Driven by their love for the island of Chios and its precious trees, Lena Ziglaki and her husband George Konstantelias decided to create their own environmental project.
+Driven by their love for the island of Chios and its precious trees, Lena Ziglaki and George Konstantelias decided to create their own environmental project.

 A project to save old or abandoned Chios mastiha trees and olive trees in South Chios.

 Chios mastiha (or mastic) is the natural, aromatic, translucent resin that oozes from the trunk and branches of the mastic tree, merging like tear drops.